 Most investment platforms levy an administration charge for holding your funds, which is based on a percentage of your investment or a flat fee.
 Some platforms also impose a fund dealing charge which you pay when you buy or sell shares in a fund.

-By investing in the Blue Whale Growth Fund directly through Link Asset Services there are no platform fees or fund dealing charges to pay.
+By investing in the LF Blue Whale Growth Fund directly through Link Fund Solutions there are no platform fees or fund dealing charges to pay.

 The Top 10 holdings in the LF Blue Whale Growth Fund make up approximately 50% of the total value of the fund.

 In picking our Top 10, we employ what we internally call ‘The Beautiful Companies Concept’.
 That is picking those companies which fulfil several important criteria that, we believe, makes them ‘beautiful’.
 They represent our highest conviction picks within the portfolio and offer, we believe, a significant upside to the current share price.

 Here we take a look at each of our Top 10 holdings and explain why they feature in top positions within our portfolio.

 Please note that the Top 10 is provided for information only and the views we express on holdings do not constitute Investment Recommendations and must not be viewed as such.
 The sectors stated are Blue Whale's proprietary classifications which may differ from the standard industry classifications referred to on the Factsheet.